Paul Letham-McGrath

 About Paul

-Born into a rural Canterbury family, Paul showed an early interest in both human behaviour and the creative arts.
+Born into a Mid Canterbury farming family, Paul showed an early interest in human psychology, philosophy, and the creative arts.
 After an initial foray into the worlds of theatre, music and performance, which included gaining an undergraduate degree in drama and music, Paul began studying psychology, culminating in two diplomas and a Bachelor of Counselling degree.

 Who looks outside, dreams;